 Across finance, investment, regulatory, and marketing sectors alike, significant efforts are made to clarify the meaning of “sustainable investing.”
 Such a label as applied to companies, issuers, or investment managers has led to the creation of products and services that cater to our cognitive frameworks.
 However, this often diverts investors and their clients towards mere semantics and lowest common denominators.
-We recognize that our goal is not to settle for the minimum, but to strive for higher standards.
+We recognize that our goal is not to settle for a bare minimum, but to strive for higher standards with attractive investment returns as the paramount goal.

 Fortunately, there are straightforward efforts that we can demand from all investors (after all, these are systemic risks, relevant to all stakeholders): to meet ambiguity with creativity, to be humble and flexible, and to be confident enough to act on the understanding that business-as-usual is no longer sustainable.